 Who can apply for the widow pension scheme?

 The Widow Pension Scheme is meant for widowed women who do not have a regular source of income.
+You can easily apply for widow pension online.
 Those who can apply include:

 - Widows from low-income or BPL families: Women who belong to economically weaker sections or below-poverty-line households can apply for financial assistance under the scheme.